Huntington Equity and Anti-Racism (HEAR) Task Force

 What is the HEAR Task Force?

-Core members of the task force are M Berry (Lighting Design Assistant), Jodeliz Cora (Human Resources Coordinator), Miguel Flores (Associate Director of Production), Charles Haugland (Director of New Work), Megan Hennessey (Crowd Attendant), Hortensia Hinds (Director of Human Resources), Diana Jacobs-Komisar (Institutional Giving Manager), MJ Jepson (Development Associate), Derrick Martin (Associate Director of Marketing), Meg O’Brien (Director of Education), Katy Poludniak (Executive Management Coordinator), Kevin Schlagle (Stage Manager), and Regine Vital (Manager of Curriculum and Instruction, Education).
+Core members of the task force are M Berry (Production Associate / Lighting Design Assistant), Miguel Flores (Associate Director of Production), Joi Garron (Graphic Designer), Charles Haugland (Director of New Work), Hortensia Hinds (Director of Human Resources), MJ Jepsen (Literary Associate), Bec Lowe (Manager of Education Operations), Derrick Martin (Tessitura Analytics Manager), Meg O’Brien (Director of Education), Katy Poludniak (Executive Management Coordinator), Kevin Schlagle (Resident Producer), Darby Smotherman (Associate Sound Supervisor), and Chamari White-Mink (Assistant Company Manager).

 Production Associate / Lighting Design Assistant